 Learner-centered (adapted from Wiggins, 2012)

 The College recognizes that consistent, fair, and timely evaluation is critical to student success.
-The recommended response time for providing feedback on evaluations is no more than ten business days.
-Ask your academic manager or Program Coordinator if your School or Campus has its own practices or timelines for assigning grades, returning student work, and providing feedback.
+The recommended response time for providing feedback on evaluations is no more than ten business days, but some schools or campuses may have more stringent requirements.

 Awarding Grades